getanehAl/Windows-Penetration-Testing/README.md

       Examples:
       - weak ACLs configuration,  weak GPO permissions,
       - LAPS misconfiguration, password re-use between privileged and standard accounts, ...
+   ➤ Compromise an account member of the built-in group "DNSAdmins" or "Account Operators" and then use it to take over the AD
    ➤ Find a backup/snapshot of a Windows Domain Controller on a NAS/FTP/Share and extract the password hashes (NTDS.DIT + SYSTEM) of high privileged acccounts (e.g. Domain Admins, Entreprise Admins, DC BUILTIN\Administrators)
+   ➤ Hack the Hypervsior on which the Domain Controllers are running, then peform a snapshot or dump just their memory and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Entreprise Admins, DC BUILTIN\Administrators)
    ➤ ...

 8. Post-exploitation AD
-   ➤ Dumping Domain Windows credentials (NTDS.DIT)
-   ➤ Persistance with the KRBTGT account’s password hash and the creation of Golden tickets ➤ Take over other Windows domains due to password re-use across domains for high privileged accounts ➤ Take over the Forest root domain thanks to AD Forest Trusts and/or misconfiguration (e.g. no SID filtering = SID history attack)
+   ➤ Dumping Domain Windows credentials (NTDS.DIT + SYSTEM reg hive) ➤ Persistance with the KRBTGT account’s password hash and the creation of a Golden ticket ➤ Take over other Windows domains due to password re-use across domains for high privileged accounts ➤ Take over the Forest root domain thanks to AD Forest Trusts and/or misconfiguration (e.g. no SID filtering = SID history attack)
    ➤ ...